 Primitivo wines come from Italy.
 While vintners grow these grapes in many parts of the country, such as Campania and Basilicata, wine lovers associate this variety in particular with Puglia.
 The region is located at the heel of Italy’s boot.
 With its warm, sunny climate and fertile soils, it has provided ideal conditions for growing high-quality grapes for centuries.

 In other parts of the world, such as California, Australia, and South Africa, the grape goes by the name Zinfandel.
-Typically, these wines are less prestigious than the original from Italy, though.
+Typically, these wines are less prestigious than the original, though.

 The History of Primitivo Wines

 The origin of the Primitivo grape is the Dalmatian Coast region of Croatia where it was known as Crljenak Kaštelanski.
-Wine historians believe traders brought the grape variety to the Puglia region in Italy in the late 18th or early 19th century, where vintners planted the first vines around the town of Gioia del Colle.
+Historians believe traders brought the grape to the Puglia region in the late 18th or early 19th century, where vintners planted the first vines around the town of Gioia del Colle.

 Initially, they used Primitivo as a blending grape to add color and body to their wines.
 However, in the mid-20th century, Puglia winemakers began to focus on producing high-quality single-varietal Primitivo wines.